Vineeth0077/vineeth/README.md

-Hi my name is  vineeth. this is my official repository here i'll be uploading my python codes for mycaptain
+Hi my name is  vineeth.
+Some of my programming stuff will be uploaded here for the MYCAPTAIN platform.